tytydraco/yessleep/out/Slitherskin.md

 "Slitherskin.
 The Slitherskin is coming."

-Those words were the only warning for the nightmare that would be coming for me.
+Those words were the only warning for what would be coming for me.
 But they were muttered to me by someone I didn't know, someone I didn't trust, someone who was a stranger, and so I hadn't listened to them.
 God, how I wished I would have listened.

 For as long as I'd been working at my job, I had taken the same route home from the office.
-Ride the subway, get off five stops later at the station that was only a ten minute walk away from my house.
+Ride the subway, get off five stops later at the station that was only a ten-minute walk away from my house.
 From there, I could enjoy the stroll home and be back inside by 6:30.
 I had walked that same route almost every day for the last five years, knew every turn by memory, knew most of the folks that lived along the road.
 It was a nice neighborhood, with trees lining the road and vintage style streetlamps that illuminated the walk on darker evenings, evenings like the one where I met him.

 From the moment I got off the train I knew a storm was blowing in.
 Wind rustled through the trees, making their branches shake as if they weighed nothing.
 Dark clouds obscured any signs of the sunset, and already, low rumblings of thunder echoed around me as I quickened my pace down the sidewalk.
 I hadn't brought an umbrella, and I could tell that I was about to get soaked.